Query Rewriting via LLMs: Experimental Evaluation

 \subsubsection{Monetary Outlay}

-The average number of LLM tokens required by \lithe and \sota for the various benchmarks, and their associated financial costs\footnote{At the time of writing, \gpt costs USD 2.5 per million tokens.}, are shown in Table~\ref{tab:different_benchmark_cost}.
+The average number of LLM tokens required by \lithe and \sota, and their associated financial costs\footnote{At the time of writing, \gpt costs USD 2.5 per million tokens.}, are also shown in Table~\ref{tab:different_benchmark_cost}.
 The good news is that the inference charges per query are just a few cents, making rewriting practical from a deployment perspective.

-We also see that \lithe can be a factor of two more expensive than \sota.
-To understand the source of this expense, the token costs incurred by each module of \lithe are shown in Table~\ref{tab:lithe-tt}.
-Again, the lion's share is taken by the MCTS module.
-This is to be expected due to its exploratory nature which can result in traversal of several paths in the tree -- however, the additional expense appears to be justified by its output of significantly better rewrites.
-Finally, even this expense gets reduced when the time overheads are cut down, as described below.